emarsden/pg-el/doc/src/about.md

   machinery does not work.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Materialize, CitusData.
 You may however encounter difficulties with TLS connections, as noted above.

 Tested with **Emacs versions** 30-pre-release, 29.4, 28.2, 27.2 and 26.3.
 Emacs versions older than